garethky/rrf-mesh-level/README.md

 A mesh bed leveling utility for Rep Rap Firmware/DSF that allows arbitrary bed probing.

 ## What does this do?
 If you have a Duet, an inductive probe and a magnetic bed with swappable build plates.
-You have probably discovered that `G29` mesh bed probing values ahve to be selected very carefully not to get a false reading from any of those magnets.
+You have probably discovered that `G29` mesh bed probing values have to be selected very carefully not to get a false reading from any of those magnets.
 This script was built to solve that problem.

 * Sample as many points on your bed as you like in any location you want.
-No limits on the pint spacing or pattern.
+No limits on the point spacing or pattern.
+Points can be repeatedly probed to average sensor jitter.
-* Log those points to a file in RRF GCode
+* Log those points to a file directly from GCode
 * Submit the log file to mesh-level.py for processing
 * mesh-level.py outputs a RRF compatible `heightmap.csv` file that you can then load and use for printing with `G29 S1`
-* You can automate all of this from inside `bed.g` with [execonmcode](https://github.com/wilriker/execonmcode)
+* You can automate all of this from inside `bed.g` with [execonmcode](https://github.com/wilriker/execonmcode) and a single line of GCode.

 ## How
 mesh-level.py uses something called Radial Basis Functions (RBF) to create a virtual model of your bed.
-Then, in software it probed that virtual model at the same points that a regular `G29` probing routine would have done and outputs the result to heightmap.csv.
+Then, in software, it probed that model at the same points that a regular `G29` probing routine would have done and outputs the result to heightmap.csv.

-The RBF technique produces a hight quality bed model based on your sample points.
+The RBF technique produces a high quality bed model based on your sample points.
 It is interpolated without smoothing; meaning the model faithfully pases through all of the sample points exactly as you recorded them.
 The RBF model is generally of higher quality than an equivalent linear interpolation.
-As such mesh-level.py samples the final heightmap using as many points as possible (up to the duets max of 441).
+As such mesh-level.py samples the final heightmap using as many points as possible (up to the duets max of 441) to minimize linear interpolation error when the printer uses the heightmap.

 ## Help
-Most of the
+The scripts behavior can be customized with a number of options:

 ```
 % python mesh-level.py -h